 - Attend annual benefit, annual meeting, July 5 beach cleanup and Tahoe Forest Stewardship Day events

 - Maintain skill level through reading and training, attend trainings as required

 - Ability to bend, carry and lift up to 40 pounds

 - Ability to sit or stand at a desk for long periods of time

 - Other duties as required

-We offer health and dental benefits, vacation time after the 90-day probationary period, sick time, employer retirement matching after two years of employment, and an eco-conscious office environment and a fun and highly motivated team dedicated to protecting Lake Tahoe.
+We offer health/dental benefits and vacation time after the 90-day probationary period, sick time, employer retirement matching after two years of employment, an eco-conscious office environment and a fun and highly motivated team dedicated to protecting Lake Tahoe.

-APPLYIf this sounds like the job for you, send us a PDF copy of your cover letter and resume to email@example.com.
-Tell us why you’re the best fit for the position and for the League.
+If this sounds like the job for you, send a PDF copy of your cover letter and resume to firstname.lastname@example.org.
+Tell us why you're the best fit for the position and for the League.